Have the freshest free hiking tips sent to you each month!

 This review is intended to put a clever solution to outdoor photography in your hands, and nothing more.

-Heads up: Another Streamaroo review is forthcoming, testing their GoPro type camera mount.
-A link to it will appear here when it's finished.
+Heads up: Another Streamaroo review is available here, testing their GoPro or other action camera hat mount.

 Some of the images included in this review are provided by Streamaroo, and are marked as such.